About the Holiday

 Gabriel Alborozo’s sweet, gentle story of friendship found is a beautiful tribute to perseverance, bravery, and discovery.
-After spending time telling the moon all about their lives with no response, the fish and the mouse, instead of giving up, pursue their friend.
-For the mouse this means leaving his comfort zone and facing some of the fears on his own that he has shared with the moon.
+After spending time telling the moon all about their lives with no response, the fish and the mouse, instead of giving up, go in search of their friend.
+For the mouse this means leaving his comfort zone and facing on his own some of the fears that he has shared with the moon.
 The fish, meanwhile, continues calling out until he receives an answer back.
 While both believe they are talking to their long-held confidant, when the moon disappears, the fish and the mouse happily embrace each other as new friends.
 Alborozo’s lines are simple and tranquil, with alliteration that flows as smoothly as the ripples on a pond.

-Alborozo’s striking black-and-white illustrations, punctuated in the early pages only by the adorable golden-haired mouse, well represent the mouse’s lonliness of the heart.
-The little golden-scaled fish, similarly, lives in a black-and-white world until he and his new friend see each other.
+Alborozo’s striking black-and-white illustrations, punctuated in the early pages only by the adorable golden-haired mouse, well represent the mouse’s loneliness of the heart.
+Similarly, the golden-scaled fish lives in a black-and-white world until he and the mouse see each other.
 As the moon vanishes, the pool and pond grasses are transformed by yellow, green, violet, blue, and orange hues into a sunny, happy landscape echoed in the smiles of the new best friends.

 The Mouse and the Moon is a lovely quiet story time or bedtime book, and its comforting charm will make it a favorite with many children.
 This book would be a nice addition to home bookshelves.